niharhEAVR/Cohort-3.0-DevOPs/12_class/01_notes/02_ECR_ECS.md

 |--------|------------|--------------|-----------|
 | ECR    | Container image registry | Stores Docker images | Push & pull images |
 | ECS    | Container orchestrator   | Runs containers | Define & manage tasks/services |

----

-Would you like me to show how to push an image to ECR and run it using ECS with a real example?